 8. Manage Stress

 Stress can cause you to crave hyperpalatable foods such as sugary snacks.
-Stress also depletes your body of important nutrients like magnesium and B-vitamins, which can drive sugar cravings.
+Stress also depletes your body of important nutrients like magnesium and B-vitamins, which can drive cravings.

 9. Get Enough Sleep

-A single night of poor or insufficient sleep can reduce insulin sensitivity the next day, making your blood sugar less stable and you more prone to crave sugar and carbohydrates to keep your blood sugar up.
+A single night of poor or insufficient sleep can reduce insulin sensitivity the next day.
+This can make your blood sugar less stable and you more prone to crave sweets and carbohydrates to keep your blood sugar up.

 10. Don’t Skip Meals

-In addition, unless you’re fasting purposefully and safely, skipping meals will drop your blood sugar and make you crave sugar and carbohydrates to bring it up again.
+In addition, unless you’re fasting purposefully and safely, skipping meals will drop your blood sugar and make you crave sweets and carbohydrates to bring it up again.